Here is all the relevant information on New Zealand distances.

 Before driving, please check road conditions, particularly in winter.

-Please use the links below for driving distances and driving times:
+Please use the charts below for driving distances within New Zealand:

 New Zealand Distances - South Island